weenachuangkud/FastCast2/README.md

 # FastCast2
-a Improved version of FastCast with Parallel scripting, more extensions, statically typed
+An improved version of FastCast with Parallel scripting, more extensions, and statically typed